dtroode/kistauri-blog/src/pages/blog/developer-replace-this-tools-now.md

 categories: advices
 ---

-Still use this?
-Replace now.
-List of things, that I replaced after a yearn and half of working as front-end developer.
+Do you still use this?
+I've refused and became more productive as a front-end developer.
+List of the things that you need to replace _now._

 ![VS Code](/img/vscode.jpg)